cabal-club/cable/readme.md

 #### 7.2.2.3 Privilege Escalation
 Cabal has no privilege levels beyond that of a) member and b) non-member.
 Non-members have zero privileges (not even able to participate at the wire protocol level), and all members hold the same privileges.

-### 7.3 Forthcoming Work
-Forthcoming are designs for a *subjective moderation system* on top of Cable, which a version of is currently deployed in Cabal and has been in regular use for multiple years.
-This will ad additional privilege levels.
-Between this and the forthcoming handshake protocol design, it is expected that many of the above susceptibilities will be addressed or mitigated.

 ---